 1. Go digital

 There are an array of excellent cycling apps around, many of them allowing you to access Tour de France levels of scientific analysis and input.
-Get an indoor smart trainer or advanced exercise bike such as the next generation Wattbike Atom and you'll have all the hardware and software you need to ride up a storm inside your living room.
+Get an indoor smart trainer or advanced exercise bike such as the next generation Wattbike Atom (now from just £45 per month) and you'll have all the hardware and software you need to ride up a storm inside your living room.
 An Atlantic low pressure system may be pelting the roof with rain, but the professional grade cycling technology in your home will get you fit without getting wet.

 Just add an app such as Zwift and you can even race like you are in the actual Tour de France.